 Dr. Clark teaches courses on urban and regional economic development theory, analysis, and practice and research design and methods.
-She has provided expert testimony before the US Congress and policy advice and consulting to the Organization for Economic Cooperation and Development (OECD), the Canadian, UK, and US governments as well as serving on nongovernmental policy commissions and committees.
+She has provided expert testimony before the US Congress and policy advice and consulting to the OECD, the Canadian, UK, and US governments as well as serving on nongovernmental policy commissions and committees.
 Before joining the Knowlton School, Dr. Clark taught at Cornell University and the Georgia Institute of Technology where she was also the Director of the Center for Urban Innovation.

 Urban and regional planning